-Students in this course will gain experience applying advanced medical coding skills.
-Students will code a variety of medical records from hospitals, clinician offices, and/or other health care settings.
-The training provided in this course integrates coding and classification systems, health care functions, medical disease and treatment, and health care reimbursement at an advanced level to prepare the student for employment in the health information management industry as a medical coder.
-Prerequisite: Successful completion of all other required courses, as well as, the permission of the Program Chair, Dean of Academics or Campus Director.
+This course will assist students in preparing for the certification exam.
+Test practice exams as well as strategies for exam taking will be covered.
+Students in this course will apply their knowledge and skills gained throughout their program curriculum.
+Students will code a variety of medical records from hospitals, clinician offices, and/or other health care settings to prepare them for employment in the health information management industry.
+Prerequisite: Successful completion of all other required courses, as well as, the permission of the Program Chair, Director of Education or Campus Director